 Custom Header and Background

-You can configure a flexible-height custom header that will display in the left sidebar by going to Appearance -> Header — this feature is particularly useful for a logo or other small image:
+You can configure a flexible-height custom header that will display in the left sidebar by going to Customize → Header Image.
+This feature is particularly useful for a logo or other small image:

-You can also change the background image or color by going to Appearance -> Background.
+You can also change the background image or color by going to Customize → Colors & Backgrounds.